av-crypto-security/cloud-infrastructure/async-file-analysis/README.md

    * creates a task ID
    * stores metadata in YDB
    * sends a message to YMQ
+   *
+Files are expected to be pre-uploaded to Object Storage.
+Current API does not handle file uploads.

 3. Worker function:

    * receives message from queue